wndxlori/wndx.com/_posts/2017-02-17-deploying-jekyll.md

 hurdles to plow through before getting my site deployed.
 Eventually I decided to go with what I know.
 As a Rails developer, I've used [Capistrano](http://capistranorb.com) to deploy my Rails applications since before it was called Capistrano (pop quiz... what did it used to be called?).
-Since number of my single page project/product sites are deployed to [Digital Ocean](https://m.do.co/c/cdc68a7477b9) already, it made sense to just piggy-back onto one of those droplets.
+Since a number of my single page project/product sites are deployed to [Digital Ocean](https://m.do.co/c/cdc68a7477b9) already, it made sense to just piggy-back onto one of those droplets.